ColgateUniversityComputerScience/cosc101text/functionsindepth.rst

        to check whether sticks with the given lengths can form a triangle.

-.. todo:: Additional web-related exercises
+.. todo:: Additional web-related exercises; Requests lib, beautifulsoup lib?

 .. rubric:: Footnotes